-Atlas Arteria has engaged the services of a third-party provider to undertake internal audits which provides independent assurance in the evaluation of the effectiveness of its governance, risk management and internal control processes.
+Atlas Arteria has engaged the services of a third-party provider to undertake internal audits, which provides independent assurance in the evaluation of the effectiveness of its governance, risk management and internal control processes.

-Atlas Arteria's risk management framework includes the Risk Management Policy and Risk Appetite Statement, which are reviewed annually to ensure that risks continue to be appropriately managed.
-In respect to 2022, the Audit and Risk Committees have reviewed Atlas Arteria's risk management framework and are satisfied that it continues to be sound and effective, and that Atlas Arteria is operating with due regard to the risk appetite set by the Boards.
+Atlas Arteria's Risk Management Framework includes the Risk Management Policy and Risk Appetite Statement, which are reviewed annually to ensure that risks continue to be appropriately managed.
+In respect to 2023, the Audit and Risk Committee has reviewed Atlas Arteria's risk management framework and is satisfied that it continues to be sound and effective, and that Atlas Arteria is operating with due regard to the risk appetite set by the Boards.